jdhao/blog_source/from_vim_plug_to_packer.md

 -- ....
 ```

-I put it under `~/.config/nvim/lua/plugins.lua` and in my `init.vim`, I just require it: `lua require('plugins.lua')`.
+I put it under `~/.config/nvim/lua/plugins.lua` and in my `init.vim`, I can require it like this: `lua require('plugins')`.
 With the above script, packer will be automatically installed if it hasn't.

 # Some issues I met during transition

 ## Issues for lazy-loaded plugins

-Packer's lazy loading of plugins based on some conditions is really cool, but is also error-prone for newbies.
+Packer's lazy loading of plugins based on conditions is really cool, but is also error-prone for newbies.
 All lazy-loaded plugins are put under `opt` directory.
 They are only added to runtimepath by packer when the specified conditions are met.
 This is the root cause of many issues related to missing function or modules, etc.